 Student Profile: Mathew Arthur

 I'm a second-year PhD student in GSWS with a focus in feminist science and technology studies and have a master's degree in Indigenous and inter-religious studies from Vancouver School of Theology, where I was privileged to study with and TA for the late eco-feminist scholar Dr. Sallie McFague.
 I didn't complete an undergraduate degree (spending the past decade working as a graphic and architectural designer, instead)—and I was homeschooled from K–12!
 I'm the co-editor-in-chief of Capacious: Journal for Emerging Affect Inquiry, a peer-reviewed cultural and political theory journal with Open Humanities Press.
 I'm also a founding member of the Society for the Study of Affect and co-organize the Society's summer school.
 The society and journal team (Greg Seigworth, Wendy Truran, Johnny Gainer, and myself) have just launched an open access press, publishing works in the field of affect studies.
 For the past five years, I've been a volunteer teacher with Humanities 101 at UBC, an interdisciplinary program with low-income, multigenerational residents of Vancouver’s Downtown Eastside.
 I teach critical approaches to new media and Indigenous futurisms and also run a yearly 14-week public seminar with Humanities 101 at the Strathcona branch of the Vancouver Public Library on feminist science and technology studies (and zine-making to build critical science literacy!)
 Much of my academic trajectory has been shaped by working closely with the program's academic director Dr. Margot Leigh Butler and learning from her deep commitment to situatedness and consent in scholarly practices.
-Last year, I also became a research fellow with the Westar Institute's Seminar on God and the Human Future, a theological think-tank made up of critical theorists, theologians, and philosophers of religion.
+I am a Chair of the Westar Institute's Seminar on God and the Human Future, a theological think-tank made up of critical theorists, theologians, and philosophers of religion.
 My work on methods and practices in feminist technoscience and affect studies has been published in Cultural Anthropology's Fieldsights, Fordham University Press’ Transdisciplinary Theological Colloquia series, Oxford Bibliographies in Literary and Critical Theory, and the Routledge Advances in Social Work series.
 My first book is forthcoming in late 2022 with Punctum Books in the Advanced Methods: New Research Ontologies series.

 WHY DID YOU CHOOSE TO COME TO SFU?